Benefit of Car Liens When Filing Bankruptcy

 Filing Bankruptcy with a Car Lien

 In some situations, an outstanding car loan – and, therefore, a lien on your car – can be helpful if you are filing for bankruptcy.
-Having an obligation to make car payments may increase your debt to the point that you qualify for Chapter 7 or reduce your disposable income so that you have a lower monthly payment under a Chapter 13 filing.
+Having an obligation to make car payments may allow you to presumptively qualify for Chapter 7 or reduce your disposable income so that you have a lower monthly payment under a Chapter 13 filing.

 Let’s take a look at bankruptcy and car liens and what happens to car liens when filing for bankruptcy.